oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * Softened "is likely a better decision to avoid using OAuth entirely" to "it may be..." for common-domain deployments
 * Updated abstract to not be limited to public clients, since the later sections talk about confidential clients
 * Removed references to avoiding OpenID Connect for same-domain architectures
-* Updated headers to better describe architectures (Apps Served from a Static Web Server -> JavaScript Applications without a Backend)
+* Updated headers to better describe architectures (Applications Served from a Static Web Server -> JavaScript Applications without a Backend)
 * Expanded "same-domain architecture" section to better explain the problems that OAuth has in this scenario
 * Referenced Security BCP in Implicit grant type attacks where possible
 * Minor typo corrections